NHTSA: Car crashes cost Americans $340B, or $1,035 per person

-(The Car Connection) — A comprehensive study released by the NHTSA on Tuesday found that vehicle crashes cost American society $340 billion in 2019.
+(The Car Connection) — A comprehensive study recently released by the National Highway Traffic Safety Administration found that vehicle crashes cost American society $340 billion in 2019.

 The study calculated the total societal cost of car crashes, borne by every American, not just those directly involved in car crashes.
 The total translates to $1,035 in extra costs incurred by each and every American due to increased medical and automotive insurance premiums for everyone, property damage, lost market productivity, and increased taxes to fund public services like first responders.